The Little Mermaid

 Reimagined as a modern ballet about local lives, The Little Mermaid reckons with the power and fragility of love and growth on the margins.

-Made with care by a disabled-led team of underrepresented theatre, dance and music collaborators – this ballet bravely defies tradition, merging contemporary and pedestrian aesthetics with theatrical realism through Patrick Gunasekera’s compellingly honest choreography.
+Made with care by a disabled-led team of underrepresented theatre, dance and music collaborators, this ballet bravely defies tradition — merging classical, contemporary and everyday choreography with social realism through Patrick Gunasekera’s compellingly human score.

-Performed to an expressive recorded score by local composers Tiffany Ha, Ben Buchanan and Rebecca Riggs-Bennett, this coming-of-age shimmers with adolescence’s brilliant and bitter triumphs of surviving amidst invisibility.
+Performed to expressive new music by local composer-improvisers Tiffany Ha and Ben Buchanan, this coming-of-age shimmers with adolescence’s brilliant and bitter triumphs of surviving amidst invisibility.

-Click here to support this project’s independent fundraiser.
+📜 Click here to read this show’s Synopsis.

 -